 Hearing and speech services for deaf children in Indonesia

 Marie, originally from Melbourne, set her heart on becoming a teacher of the deaf from an early age.
 After she moved to WA she became the founding principal of the Speech and Hearing Centre in 1967.
 It’s now called Telethon Speech and Hearing.

 At that time there was very little offered to parents with very young deaf children.

-“There was’t much support.
+“There wasn’t much support.
 We offered guidance on how to best interact with their deaf child.
 To witness children who are deaf engage with those around them, is wonderful to watch.’’

 Working with Rotary and Hearing AID East Java, Marie then went on to help children in Indonesia.
 This humanitarian project in Indonesia develops audiology, speech and hearing services.
 Its main focus is on early identification and intervention.

 Recognition of her work in the deaf community

 Individuals who receive a Member of the Order of Australia are nominated by the public.
 The accolades are recognition of people making a difference.